 In Australia or New Zealand, coconut ingredients are not available for skin prick testing.
 At present no individual coconut allergen is available for blood allergy testing either.
 If you have issues about the risk of allergic typical reactions to other foods.

-Consult your Allergy specialist / Medical Immunologist.
-He will perform skin prick allergy testing or blood allergen unique IgE testing.
+Consult any Allergy specialist and he will perform skin prick allergy testing or blood allergen unique IgE testing.

 Coconut Allergy Treatment